The Eternal Forest

 Randulf was proclaimed the first King of Winter, and made peace with the southern humans and the dwarf lords.
 With the aid of great architects, engineers, and wizards from the south, the great Northern city of Wulfstead was founded.
 The kingdom of the Randulfs was the far Northwestern coast, the mountains directly north of the city, the plains to its’ east which is home to large herds of mammoths and other arctic beasts, and the northernmost part of the forests just south of the city, known to locals as the Wolf’s Wood.
 Many villages were made surrounding this, the first Northern Kingdom.
 None of the Northern kingdoms were ever made to the size of their southern counterparts, and usually consisted of one large city surrounded my smaller walled settlements.
 All the barbarian tribes became one united people and were ruled by the Randulf House and their descendants ever since.
 When the violent barbarian tribes were gone, lords from the south spread north and formed other large cities and kingdoms in previously hostile lands, but no northern city was ever made that could rival mighty Wulfstead.
 Peace reigned in the North and the proud Northmen remained largely independent from the political intrigues of other nations.

 Almost 250 years ago, the only son and heir of the current King of Wulfstead became afflicted with Lycanthropy.
 He was a werewolf.
-Their is great fear of Lycanthropes in the North, and rightly so.
+There is great fear of Lycanthropes in the North, and rightly so.
 Evil werewolves have hunted the Northern people for generations.
 The people demanded his life, largely lead by one of the kingdoms lords, House Oldren who descend from southern men.
 The King refused to kill his own son and felt his house had been betrayed after everything they had done for their people.
 His wife had become barren, and this boy was the last living heir to the Randulf house.
 Rather than face an uprising and the end of their house, the ruling family went into exile along with those still faithful.
 House Oldren seized control in the power vacuum that followed.
 This caused a great deal of anger, because the Northmen resented being ruled by anyone of Southern descent.
 This also caused a rift with the longtime allies of House Randulf, the Winter Wolves.
 Normally evil creatures, a pact was formed when Wulfstead was founded that led to peace with the Winter Wolves.
 A small population of good aligned Winter Wolves lived in the city and maintained the alliance.
 When the Randulf’s went into exile, the wolves left as well, as the pact named the peace terms to be as long as House Randulf was in power, in honor of the bond between the first King of Winter and his Winter Wolf companion who made the treaty.
 The kingdom slowly descended in power for decades before the Winter War.

 The Winter War:

 About 200 years ago, the invasion of Queen Elvannia began.
 A powerful witch, Elvannia invaded Wulfstead with a large army of ice trolls, winter wolves, and other monsters of the cold.
 The invasion was co-ordinated with House Oldren who remained in power, making a deal with the sorceress to remain in power before the Northmen rebelled against their rule.
 The other Northern Kingdoms and the Dwarf Lords attempted to relieve the city, but the witch used unknown magic to create a vicious and never-ending winter storm over the entire kingdom.
 Her monsters of cold held every advantage, and the dwarven griffons were of no use in the icy winds fueled by her evil magic.
 The Winter War, as it came to be known, lasted only 23 days before Wulfstead was abandoned.
 At the end Elvannia had sole control over the largest Northern Realm but almost empty of people.
 She put the remaining barbarians to work, turning Wulfstead into her new city and renaming it Whitethrone.
 She put the Oldren line in charge and their rule was ruthless with an army of monsters at their command.
 The people were completely subjugated.
 The witch leaves for decades at a time, returning to ensure order remains and that the Oldrens remember who is really in charge.
 She seems to be immortal, although the sources of her longevity are purely rumors.
-Many think she is a litch, others a vampire, nobody truly knows.
+Many think she is a litch, others a vampire or even a minor diety, nobody truly knows.

 Arriving overland, travelers know they’re approaching Whitethrone after sojourning through a winter-shrouded forest of conifers, they suddenly find themselves surrounded by birch trees.
 These leaf less trees aren’t dead, but they might as well be, for there will never be another growing season in this realm, and these trees will never bear another leaf.
 After half a day of ghostly white, the travelers come to a tall wall made of giant femurs, each sharpened and topped with a skull.
 This is an illusion, or a trick of the eye—as the travelers near, they note that the walls aren’t actual bones, merely bone-white.
 A looming gate opens onto a breathtaking prospect: a city of whites—ivory, snow-white, and the blue-white of ice palaces and statues.
 The main thoroughfare winds gently downhill to the edges of tall cliffs, where it turns into a delicate and impossible span connecting to a shimmering, many-faceted palace made entirely of ice.